 The bride was not ready, still, they were united, out of some compulsion or otherwise.
 But still, The Story of a Brief Marriage is not about that marriage.

 Set in the backdrop of the Sri Lankan civil war, the author has brilliantly shown what goes inside the world of a common man.
 He depicted the civil war through the lens of a common man, showed his physical and psychological changes and his compulsions in these situations.

-Being in the comfortable part of the world, we fail to understand the trouble war torn people face.
+Being in the comfortable part of the world, we fail to understand the troubled war-torn people face.
 They don’t show emotions, talk less and even become immune to normal human emotions; because when nothing is in their control there is no point in showing emotions.
 In this world, people don’t know when they will lose their limbs for no fault of theirs, they also don’t know when they will lose their loved ones.
-The choice here is to either die now or die after sometime; either very fast or slowly; either die of fasting or in military shelling.
+The choice here is to either die now or die after some time; either very fast or slowly; either die of fasting or in the military shelling.

 When you read this novel, your emotions will run amok.
 Every page you read will bring warring emotions.
 All conflicting emotions will overwhelm your thought.
 That’s why it may be difficult for you to read the whole book in one go.
 You need to pause, take breaks and then proceed, think and gather your emotions together to continue.

 During our evolution history, there were times when we as humans fought severe wars to survive.
-We survived in scarcity of food, we survived natural disasters and fierce enemy attacks, we survived everything.
+We survived in the scarcity of food, we survived natural disasters and fierce enemy attacks, we survived everything.
 But, today we have lost those surviving skills.
 The modern society that makes every necessary thing for our survival at our doorstep; but what happens when we no longer get access to those amenities; what happens when our access to all modern benefits cease to be available to us; what happens when our money can’t buy those anymore?
 We walk back in our evolution journey and are forced to live a sub-optimal life.
-The Story of A Brief Marriage is a world class depiction of that world.
+The Story of A Brief Marriage is a world-class depiction of that world.